Fix macOS Sequoia network issues on M4/M3/M2/M1 Macs

 Step 2: In the “Update” section, check for updates and download and install.

-If the same problem happens with other devices, then you have to contact your service provider, Explained in the next solution.
+If the same problem happens with other devices, then you have to contact your service provider.
+This is explained in the next solution.

 Solution 5: Contact Network Service Provider